 Vision & Mission

-Local and national media partners will recognise the quality of competition and value of providing extensive coverage across their traditional and social platforms to their audiences, stimulating a virtuous circle of value creation and wider interest.
+Local and national media partners recognise the quality of competition and value of providing extensive coverage across their traditional and social platforms to their audiences, stimulating a virtuous circle of value creation and wider interest.

 Colin Richardson, Chair

 Colin Richardson is the Managing Director of investment bank Moelis Australia and has previously held Managing Director roles with Rothschild, Citigroup and Deutsche Bank.
 He was appointed to the Board of Hockey Australia in 2018 and remains a Director for the NSO.

 Colin has a strong hockey background, having played since his university days and served on the Hockey NSW board for three years.

 He joined the Hockey One League Board in July 2019 and was elected by the Board as its inaugural Chair.

 Carolyn Campbell is a current Director of Bankstown Sports Club and Chair of Sport NSW, and a former long-standing Chief Executive Officer of Netball NSW.
 During her tenure, Carolyn has seen the sport and organisation enjoy unprecedented success both on and off the netball court, including the introduction of the Trans-Tasman Netball League – the ANZ Championship – and the NSW Swifts in 2008.
 Carolyn led Netball NSW on a journey to the new Suncorp Super Netball competition, which replaced the Trans-Tasman ANZ Championship in 2017.
 The new all-Australian league provided the opportunity to increase Netball NSW’s presence at national level with the formation of GIANTS Netball alongside the NSW Swifts giving aspiring netballers across the state two professional franchises to aim for.
 Carolyn joined the Hockey One League Board in July 2019.

 Alexandra El-Shamy has worked in sports business and administration for nearly twenty years.